Samuel-HSSP/Samuel-HSSP/README.md

 Bienvenue!

 # 👦 About Me
-My name is **Samuel Ogunleke** and I am a mobile developer, technical writer, and a tutor.
+My name is **Samuel Ogunleke** and I am a software engineer with more than 4 years of experience.
-I currently work at Lyxodius GmbH as a mobile developer intern and I have gained experience working with the following technologies:
+I currently work at Tech Plus Plus and I have gained experience working with the following technologies:
 1. Vue, Vite
 2. Vuetify
 3. JavaScript